JorMerr/EV_charging_locations/presentation_notes.md

 One other model was considered as a candidate for our purposes.
 The OrthogonalMatchingPursuit model performed well in some of the PyCaret comparisons, but when tuning the model using our split dataset, OrthogonalMatchingPursuit was unable to consistently perform at a minimum accuracy level of 70%.

 #### Benefits
 The benefits of using the RandomForestRegressor model is that is can be very quick to train this model.
-Our dataset, being of a relatively smaller sample size, was suitable for this type of model to be able to provice quick and accurate predictions.
+Our dataset, being of a relatively smaller sample size, was suitable for this type of model to be able to provide quick and accurate predictions.
 #### Limitations
-The RandomForestRegressor model's limiation is that with larger datasets the trained model may require a higher number of decision trees and will slow down in real-world application of big data.
+The RandomForestRegressor model's limitation is that with larger datasets the trained model may require a higher number of decision trees and will slow down in real-world application of big data.